This is a space for people who love ideas.

 If the above sounds a bit like you, I’d be happy to consider your essays, poems, or short stories for this Substack!
 Submission information, including payment for accepted content, can be found here.

 Friends have described me as hospitable, but also as passionate and intense.
 I maintain a pretty intense lifestyle.
-I have an exciting career as a corporate attorney, but I also run a creative writing workshop, lead a bi-weekly philosophy and politics seminar, and write regularly on Catholicism and (homo)sexuality.
+I have an exciting career as a corporate attorney, but I also run a creative writing workshop and spend a lot of time reading and writing.
 In my free time, I enjoy hosting dinner parties and conversations over cocktails.
 If you care about credentials, some of what I’ve done includes:

 Receiving my B.A. in philosophy from the University of Notre Dame and my J.D. and M.A. in Catholic Studies from the University of St. Thomas, where I was a fellow for the Murphy Institute on Catholic Thought, Law, and Public Policy.